Work item tracking

 In Rational Team Concert you can customize the Work Item component to better support the development process that your organization or team follows.

-New in 2012!
-You can now configure work item fields, or attributes, to be dynamically read-only based on conditions in other fields.
+You can configure work item fields or attributes to be dynamically read-only based on conditions in other fields.

 RESTful Change Management API